 Eventually I decided I couldn’t be a worse boss than anyone I had worked for, so I started my own business.
 That chugged along for a couple of decades, with and without partners and staff, sometimes making a tidy profit, sometimes stumbling a bit.
 But always telling stories for others, for pretty good pay.

-It has taken a village to deal with seven years of disruption like this.
+It takes village to deal with multiple years of disruption like this.
 Mine includes friends, family, therapy—and books, articles, and blogs.
 The facts, insight, and laughs I’ve gained through reading have been big factors in keeping my head on straight.
-Now I’m ready to take a place in the public conversation—because shit happens, change marches on, opportunities open up, and it helps to talk about them in the many forms of “talking” available in a digital environment.
+Now I’m taking my place in the public conversation—because shit happens, change marches on, opportunities open up, and it helps to talk about them in the many forms of “talking” available in a digital environment.

 I started Wiseacre Press as a vehicle to share stories in two ways: advice/memoir books with an edge, and an edgy blog that supports and promotes them.
-Once I get my micropublishing sea legs, I hope to add other wiseacre voices to the mix.
+Once I get my micropublishing sea legs, I may add other wiseacre voices to the mix.

 For a more conventional version of my career, feel free to take a stroll through my LinkedIn profile.
-I still do business and marketing writing, but now I count Wiseacre Press among my top clients.
+I still do business and marketing writing, but now Wiseacre Press is my top client.